 Extensive knowledge from our international network

 We collaborate with partners within industry, the health and medical fields including academic institutions, authorities and medical experts.
 We have a broad network in Europe and the Nordic region.

-ApEHR is a partner to the ENCePP Network and authorised as research institution by Statistics Denmark.
+ApHER is a partner to the ENCePP Network and authorised as research institution by Statistics Denmark.
 We collaborate with a network with solid experience in multi country register analyses: